ramblingsofamaddeveloper/ramblingsofamaddeveloper/index.md

 Wanna contribute and bitch about software development also?
 Or perhaps you want to bitch about the rablings of a mad developer?

-Either way contact mad developer at ramblingsofamaddeveloper@gmail.com.
+Either way contact mad developer at <a href="mailto:ramblingsofamaddeveloper@gmail.com">ramblingsofamaddeveloper@gmail.com</a>.